 Step 2: Open Cartons

-Once your shipment arrives, open cartons 2-3 days prior to installing and allow materials to adjust to the humidity in the space.
+Once your shipment arrives, open cartons 2-3 days before installing and allow materials to adjust to the humidity in the space.

 Step 3: Find Joists | Remove Light Fixtures

-In our situation it was obvious where our ceiling joist was located so we were able to skip locating ours with a stud finder.
+In our situation, it was apparent where our ceiling joist was located, so we could skip locating ours with a stud finder.

 Step 4: Install Easy Up Tracks